Long-term Effects of Childhood Obesity and How to Prevent It

-Obesity is growing at an alarming rate, but one of the fastest growing segments of obesity in the United States is in children.
-Childhood obesity can lead to adulthood obesity, which reduces lifespan and decreases the quality of life.
-Roughly 25% of adults who are obese were obese as children.
+Obesity is growing at an alarming rate, but one of the fastest growing segments of obesity in America is in children.
+The long-term effects of childhood obesity include reduced lifespan and a decreased quality of life, along with other negative impacts.

-Childhood obesity has a dramatic impact on adulthood obesity – one study found that approximately 80% of children who were overweight from ages 10-15 years old were obese at age 25.
+It’s also common for childhood obesity to carry into adulthood.
+Roughly 25% of adults who are obese were obese as children, and one study found that approximately 80% of children who were overweight from ages 10-15 years old were obese at age 25.

 - Eating and physical activity behaviors